eProsima/Fast-DDS-docs/docs/installation/sources/sources_linux.rst

        pip3 install -U colcon-common-extensions vcstool

 #.
-After this step colcon and vcstoll will be in $HOME/.local/bin and have to be added in the PATH.
+After this step colcon and vcstool will be in $HOME/.local/bin and have to be added in the PATH.
 For example, on Ubuntu use:

    .. code-block:: bash